Neil and I wanted to see Scotland on our “Village to Villa” tour of the UK.

 Normally when a TV crew travels to shoot a program – 4 people would check in 12 to 18 pieces of luggage, including cameras, tripod, lights, sound gear as well as crew suitcases.
 NOT for TV Production in a back pack.

-Because of the nature of our project – we couldn’t take a crew.
-So WE are the crew!
+Because of the nature of our project – we couldn’t take a traditional camera crew.
+So WE became the crew!

 That meant we had to figure out another way to bring you what we knew would be engaging and inspirational stories.